 If your internship is structured, with set hours, duties and responsibilities, then you are fulfilling the role of a worker.
 If this is the case, your internship is subject to National Minimum Wage legislation.
 That is, you should be paid for your work.

 Internships also aren't volunteering.
 Many charities and NGOs offer ‘internships’ but on a voluntary basis.
 These are exempt from National Minimum Wage legislation, but good organisations should pay travel and lunch expenses as an absolute minimum.

 Also be aware that internships aren’t ‘work shadowing’ where you follow and observe a professional in a given field to gain an insight into that sector.

-If you have any concerns about your rights as an intern or placement student, please contact Alison or Mark in the Placements and Internships team at email@example.com or on 020 7919 7631.
+If you have any concerns about your rights as an intern or placement student, please contact the Placements & Internships team at email@example.com or on 020 7919 7631.